minprog/quality/aspects/nesting/nesting.md

     length = length * 10;
     printf("%i\n", length);

 The reason here is that we use `return`.
 If the condition is met, we stop the program.
-So it is **impossible**, even without the `else` that the algorithm is executed with an invalid input.
+So it is **impossible**, even without the `else`, that the algorithm is executed with an invalid input.
 Rule of thumb: `return` early!

 ## Factoring out a function